 Repair and care for your own home.

 Learn to do the repairs on all of the things in your home.
-Fix the leaky faucet, change out the lighting, replace the front steps.
+Fix the leaky faucet, change the lighting, and replace the front steps.

 Make a bath rug out of old towels.

 Bath mats are expensive.
-Repurpose old towels and make your own braided rug.
+Repurpose old towels and make your braided rug.

 Wear clothes more than once if they aren’t dirty.